Fulop-Krisztian/netconfigs/Windows/Ansible configuration.md

+---
-# Windows configuration for automation with Ansible
+title: Windows configuration for automation with Ansible

-tags: #automation #ansible
+tags:
+  - automation
+  - ansible
+---
 Terminology, general knowledge
 ---
 - Ansible uses WinRM with Windows (Other methods exist, but we will only cover this one), as opposed to the usual SSH